The-Young-Programmer/C-CPP-Programming/README.md

 An IDE (Integrated Development Environment) is used to edit AND compile the code.

 Popular IDE's include:
- `Code::Blocks`, `Eclipse`, and `Visual Studio`.
+ `Code::Blocks`, `Eclipse`, and `Visual Studio Code`.
  These are all free, and they can be used to both edit and debug C++ code.

-I will be using `Code::Blocks` in this Project, which I believe is a good place to start.
+I will be using `Visual Studio Code` in this Project, which I believe is a good place to start.

-You can find the latest version of Codeblocks at http://www.codeblocks.org/.
+You can find the latest version of VSCode at https://code.visualstudio.com/.

-Download the `mingw-setup.exe file`, which will install the text editor with a compiler.
+Follow this <a href="https://github.com/The-Young-Programmer/C-CPP-Programming/blob/main/Projects/README.md" target="_blank"> process to install and setup VSCode </a>, which will install the text editor with a compiler.
 </p>

 ### Quick Start :